 Many menopausal women are affected by hot flashes, night sweats, sleep interruptions, weight gain, and vaginal, sexual, or mental disturbances.
 The Women's Health Initiative Study (2002) caused considerable confusion surrounding hormone replacement therapy leaving both menopausal women as well as healthcare providers uncertain of safe therapeutic interventions.

 Diagnosis - The diagnosis of menopause is generally made by gathering subjective information.
 However blood level evaluation of FSH (follicle stimulating hormone), and Estradiol levels can also provide a definitive diagnosis of menopause.

 Therapy - Currently therapeutic options include pharmaceutically prepared hormone therapy, non-prescription therapy, complementary and alternative medicine.

 For more information visit nams.org.

-Stool and/or Gas Incontinence - The involuntary loss of gas, liquid or solid stool, and serious social or hygienic problem.
-Some common causes include childbirth, pelvic surgery, rectal muscle prolapse, hemorrhoids, spinal cord injury or lifestyle and environmental elements.
+Stool and/or Gas Incontinence - The involuntary loss of gas, liquid or solid stool, and serious social or hygienic problems.
+Some common causes include childbirth, pelvic surgery, rectal muscle prolapse, hemorrhoids, spinal cord injury, or lifestyle and environmental elements.

 Chronic Diarrhea - Another common complaint that affects approximately 5% of the Western population.
 Occurs when the amount of liquid stool and the frequency of bowel movements are abnormally increased.
-Diarrhea may arise from intestinal surgery, bowel disease, laxative abuse, excessive exercising, anxiety, diet, parasites, medication or other systemic diseases.
+Diarrhea may arise from intestinal surgery, bowel disease, laxative abuse, excessive exercise, anxiety, diet, parasites, medication, or other systemic diseases.